murtazanarwar/Kartly-Store/README.md

 | ---------- | ------------------------- | ---------- |
 | Admin User | demo@kartly.com     | demo123  |

-Simply sign in at the Clerk-powered login page with these credentials.
+Simply sign in at the login page with these credentials.
 # Project Overview

 🛒 Kartly Store Platform combined with Kartly Admin Platform is a full‑featured, lightning‑fast shopping experience built with Next.js and React for indie brands, growing retailers, and developers who crave customizable, real‑time storefronts.